gongqilin/API/my_application/edit_application.md

     </tr>
 </table>

-Select '**Save**' as shown below, to update the API Application/client.
+Select **Save** as shown below, to update the API Application/Client.
 The Application will be updated and you will be redirected to the  [Application List](list_application.md) page.

 ![Update Existing Application](../images/UpdateExistingApplication.png)